Burden of proof (law): Criminal law

-However, in England and Wales, the Magistrates' Courts Act 1980, s.101 stipulates that where a defendant relies on some "exception, exemption, proviso, excuse or qualification" in his defence in a summary trial, the legal burden of proof as to that exception falls on the defendant, though only on the balance of probabilities.
-For example, a person charged with being drunk in charge of a motor vehicle can raise the defense that there was no likelihood of his driving while drunk.
-The prosecution has the legal burden of proof beyond reasonable doubt that the defendant exceeded the legal limit of alcohol and was in control of a motor vehicle.
-Possession of the keys is usually sufficient to prove control, even if the defendant is not in the vehicle and is perhaps in a nearby bar.
-That being proved, the defendant has the legal burden of proof on the balance of probabilities that he was not likely to drive.
+However, in England and Wales, the Magistrates' Courts Act 1980, s.101 stipulates that where a defendant relies on some "exception, exemption, proviso, excuse or qualification" in their defence in a summary trial, the legal burden of proof as to that exception falls on the defendant, though only on the balance of probabilities.
+For example, a person charged with being drunk in charge of a motor vehicle can raise the defense that there was no likelihood of their driving while drunk.
+The prosecution has the legal burden of proof beyond reasonable doubt that the defendant was unfit to drive through drink and was in charge of a motor vehicle.
+Possession of the keys is usually sufficient to prove being in charge, even if the defendant is not in the vehicle and is perhaps in a nearby bar.
+That being proved, the defendant has the legal burden of proof on the balance of probabilities that they were not likely to drive.

 In 2002, such practice in England and Wales was challenged as contrary to the European Convention on Human Rights (ECHR), art.6(2) guaranteeing right to a fair trial.
 The House of Lords held that: